twixuss/tlang/README.md

 # Identifiers
 An identifier is a name that references something.

-It's first symbol can't be a number.
+Its first symbol can't be a number.
 Examples:
 ```java
 x
 hello_mister_123